AdobeDocs/commerce-cloud-service.en/help/get-started/overview.md

 ---
-title: Getting Started with Commerce
+title: Get Started with Commerce
 description: See the new self-service Commerce on Cloud infrastructure, and learn how to build and deploy a Commerce store in minutes.
 ---

-# Getting Started
+# Get Started

 Welcome to Adobe Commerce!